gitcpy/diagram-zoom-drag/README.md

 	2.1 From Github

-	2.1.1 Download
+	2.1.1 Download and Install

+ 	Way 1.

 	 	Download code zip file and unzip it, or you just pull it from github.

-   	Also you could get it by BRAT plugin from the "Community plugins" in Obsidian.

 		Anyway you like.
 Then you will get a doc named mermaid-zoom-drag-main, rename it to mermain-zoom-drag-main.

-	2.1.2 Install

 		Just put the doc in the position, if your system is windows, it will be like this "your_obsidian_vault_path/.obsidian/plugins/mermaid-zoom-drag-plug".

 		Reload your obsidian app, and you will see the option in "community plugins" -> "installed plugins", and click the switcher.

+   	Way 2.

+	   	Also you could get it by BRAT plugin from the "Community plugins" in Obsidian.

+	   	Install BRAT plugin from the "Community plugins".

+		Go to the option or settings of it, click "Add Beta Plugin", and then fill in the repository textbox: https://github.com/gitcpy/mermaid-zoom-drag.git.

+	   	After that, click "Add plugin".
+A moment later, you will see the plugin in the list of installed plugins.
+Just enable if you in need, or disable it.

-	2.2 From Obsidian Community Plugin Browser
+	Way 3.
+Directly From Obsidian Community Plugin Browser

 		(to be continued...)

 4. Usage